andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 recoveredCredentials.readTokenStorageStream(dis);
 ```

-You can also store the Credentials to HDFS by running the following code (in secure Kerberos Context):
+You can also store the Credentials to HDFS by running the following code, of course in a secure Kerberos context:

 ```java
 Configuration conf = new Configuration();